Get Adobe Flash player

 • or a medical problem with the baby (heart defect, etc) that will require special care.

-If you’re not sure about your situation, arrange for a consultation with us.
+If you’re not sure about your situation, arrange for a consultation with me.

 Are ultrasounds available?

-Yes, we can help you obtain a sonogram from a skilled sonographer.
+Yes, I can help you obtain a sonogram from a skilled sonographer onsite on Friday’s or offsite as needed.

 Do you offer regular testing during pregnancy?

 Yes.
-We believe in the appropriate use of technology and informed choice/consent.
-Your pregnancy and birth are yours—we are here to educate you and make it as positive an experience as possible.
-You can opt for as many or few interventions (ultrasounds, labs, amnios, etc.) as you like, as long as you understand the risks and benefits of accepting or declining.
+I believe in the appropriate use of technology and informed choice/consent.
+Your pregnancy and birth are yours—I am here to educate you and make it as positive an experience as possible.
+You can opt for as many or few interventions (ultrasounds, labs, etc.) as you like, as long as you understand the risks and benefits of accepting or declining.

 How much does care at House of Birth cost?

-We have a global fee that covers all midwifery care that we provide for you and your baby from pregnancy through the postpartum priod.
-Birth center costs are typically 1/3 to1/2 the cost of a birth in a hospital.
-We offer discounts for early- and pre-payment.
+I have a global fee that covers all midwifery care that I provide for you and your baby from pregnancy through the postpartum period.
+Birth center costs are typically 1/3 to 1/2 the cost of a birth in a hospital.
+I offer discounts for early- and pre-payment.

 Who can be at my birth?

-Although there are no restrictions on how many people you can have at the Birth Center, we generally discourage huge “birth parties” that can make you feel pressured to perform or show how great birth can be.
-You can bring supportive friends and family members, or you can come alone with your partner/ labor support.
-A midwife and birth assistant are present for deliveries.
+Although there are no restrictions on how many people you can have at your birth, I discourage huge “birth parties” that can make you feel pressured to perform or show how great birth can be.
+Have only the support YOU need.
+You may have supportive friends and family members, or you can birth alone with your partner/ labor support.
+You may choose to have the assistance of a doula at your birth.
+In general, at the least, a midwife and birth assistant are present for deliveries.
 The midwife is with you for your entire labor and birth; the assistant comes for the birth and stays for your postpartum care.

 Can I eat and drink during labor?